DigitalProductionExampleLibrary/ALab/README.md

 ![techvar_assets](docs/public/techvar_assets.png)

+For more information on "techvar" and other asset-related terminology, check-out the full [documentation](docs/src/pages/documentation.md).

 ## Baked Procedurals
 * Baked procedurals (mainly in the form of `BasisCurves`) for the fur & cloth of the characters.